adamsilver/maintainablecss.com-jekyll/_chapters/10-faqs.md

 description: Your questions about MaintainableCSS are answered here.
 ---

+Can't find your answer here?
+Raise an issue on [Github](https://github.com/adamsilver/maintainablecss.com/issues/new) and I will get back to you as soon as I can.
+Thanks!

 ## When should I use this?

-When you're working on a long-lived, bespokely designed website MaintainableCSS is probably an essential methodology to follow.
-But feel free not to use it, or take bits and pieces that you do like from the book.
+MaintainableCSS is an approach that works well when building long-lived, bespokely designed responsive websites.

 ## What if I don't want to use it?

-Then you don't have to.
-You might find that it's not a good fit for your situation.
-That's fine :).
+If you don't like it, feel free not to use it, or take the bits and pieces that you do like&mdash;please tell me though what didn't work and why, as i'd love to know more so that we can learn together.

 ## Why must I prefix components with the module name?

 Good question.
-I actually used to do it like this too but ran into problems...
+I actually used to do write components without the prefix too but ran into problems...

-The HTML I used to write
+The HTML I used to write looked something like this:

 	<div class="basket"> <!-- module -->
 		<div class="heading"> <!-- component -->

-And CSS like this:
+And the CSS looked something like this:

 	/* module */
 	.basket {}